 – Ideas on how to market the podcast and connect with listeners

 – A resource list (with tips, tricks and how-to’s) to help continue podcasting

-Approximately 500 students were able to attend our “Podcasting 101” classes, and the students ranged in age (high school to retirees), race/ethnicity, location, and experience.
-Out of those, 30 of the students then proceeded to the Queen City PodQuest Academy for in-depth lessons on podcast production, marketing, monetization and beyond.
-Throughout the eight-week PodQuest Academy, students were able to connect with skilled audio professionals, network with local podcasters, and receive expert training to bring their podcast ideas to life.
+About 500 students were able to attend our “Podcasting 101” classes, and the students ranged in age (high school to retirees), race/ethnicity, location and experience.
+Out of those, 30 proceeded to the Queen City PodQuest Academy for in-depth lessons on podcast production, marketing, monetization and beyond.
+Throughout the eight-week PodQuest Academy, students were able to connect with skilled audio professionals, network with local podcasters and receive expert training to bring their podcast ideas to life.

 As a result of the program, some students have reached out to say that their podcast was now being produced, or even released!
 Through our post-event surveys, we saw the impact of offering this program during quarantine; one of the students shared his gratitude for being inspired to reinvest his time during quarantine to pursue podcasting and to finally be able to share his story.